 Health care workers and other hospital staff can prevent staph infection by:

 Many hospitals encourage patients to ask their health care providers if they have washed their hands.
-As a patient, you have the right to do this.
+As a patient, you have the right to ask.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.